 1946 – 1947

-The emblem took the form of a vertical shield, scarlet and golden symbols, which were separated by two diagonal lines inside.
+The emblem took the form of a vertical shield, with scarlet and golden symbols separated by two diagonal lines.
 Gold also appeared in the edging of the shield, with protrusions extended upwards along the edges.

 1949 – 1963

-A redesign of the logo marked the release of the first car.
+A redesigned logo marked the launch of the first car.
 The car was adorned with a simple square plate with the figured inscription “SAAB.”
-The background was blue; the title was blue.
+The background and title were blue.

 1963 – 1965